+During the three months ended March 31, 2017, we realized net losses totaling \$10.8 million primarily due to the resolution of two debt investments partially offset by realized gains on the sale of equity received upon the exercise of warrants.
 During the three months ended March 31, 2016, we realized net losses totaling \$2.0 million primarily due to the resolution of one debt investment partially offset by realized gains on the sale of equity received upon the exercise of warrants.
-The debt investment was settled for net cash proceeds of \$0.1 million and a royalty and sale agreement fair valued at \$0.4 million, which resulted in a realized loss of \$2.2 million and unrealized appreciation of \$2.2 million as the fair value of the debt investment was adjusted on December 31, 2015 to reflect the outcome of this resolution.
-During the three months ended March 31, 2015, we realized net losses totaling \$0.2 million primarily due to the write-off of warrants in two of our portfolio companies.

-During the three months ended March 31, 2016, net unrealized depreciation on investments totaled \$1.0 million which was primarily due to changes in fair value of our investment portfolio during the period offset by the reversal of previously recorded unrealized depreciation on one debt investment that was settled during the period, described above.
-During the three months ended March 31, 2015, net unrealized appreciation on investments totaled \$1.1 million which was primarily due to change in fair value of our investment portfolio during the period.
+During the three months ended March 31, 2017, net unrealized appreciation on investments totaled \$11.1 million which was primarily due to reversal of previously recorded unrealized depreciation on two debt investments that were settled during the period.
+During the three months ended March 31, 2016, net unrealized depreciation on investments totaled \$1.0 million which was primarily due to changes in fair value of our investment portfolio during the period offset by the reversal of previously recorded unrealized depreciation on one debt investment that was settled during the period, as described above.

-Consolidated results of operations for the years ended December 31, 2015, 2014 and 2013
+Consolidated results of operations for the years ended December 31, 2016, 2015 and 2014